iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 smoothed using a rolling window quantile estimator before being compared to the threshold level.

-This allows us to define multiple confidence levels for the anomaly score, taking into account the past n measurements to reduce variance and avoid false alarms.
+The rolling estimator allows us to define multiple confidence levels for the anomaly score, taking into account the past n measurements to reduce variance and avoid false alarms.

 ### Dashboard and Integration with Other Systems
 The iQunet Edge system provides all functionality for the above described